Beloved daughter of Nabi Saleh and kinswoman/cousin to Bassem Tamimi,

 - Episcopal Peace Fellowship: Another group of self-described Christians who say they "seek a deliberate response to injustice and violence and want to pray, study and take action for justice and peace in our communities, our church, and the world.
 We are called to do justice, dismantle violence, and strive to be peace makers".
 They urge BDS as the way to achieve this for "the people of Palestine and Israel” But it is plain that they are oblivious to the violence-loving creed of Mr and Mrs Bassem Tamimi, which - given that they are among the sponsors of the roadshow - is a disgrace to them and their values.

-- Vegans Against the Occupation: NGO Monitor notes that "a significant portion of the group’s website is devoted to vegan recipes".
+- And the improbably named Vegans Against the Occupation: NGO Monitor notes that "a significant portion of the group’s website is devoted to vegan recipes".
 This may be a good thing.
 But its members might want to call for an audit in view of the funds they are throwing at the Tamimi platform.

 Bassem Tamimi, tell us in simple words: are you as delighted by your cousin Ahlam Tamimi's massacre of Jewish children as she is?
 Have you criticized it ever, anywhere?
 Will you condemn it here and now?(The massacre we mention is described here.
 It's where the life of our precious fifteen year-old daughter Malki ended.)